silvae86/silvae86.github.io/_posts/2020-03-31-free-ocr-in-mac.markdown

 tags: macos ocr scanning homebrew
 ---

 When you want to make a PDF searchable, there are many paid options for the Mac.
-However, if you are willing to use the command line, you can get some quite good results.
+However, if you are willing to use the command line, you can get some quite good and fast results using parallel processing.
+All for free!

 First, install [Homebrew](https://brew.sh) and then install [ocrmypdf](https://github.com/jbarlow83/OCRmyPDF).

 ```shell
 brew install ocrmypdf
 ```

 Usage example: